Cosby's first known accuser was no aspiring starlet

 PHILADELPHIA (AP) — Bill Cosby has painted many of his accusers as star-struck gold-diggers — aspiring models and actresses trying to shake him down to get ahead in Hollywood.

-Yet the first woman known to have told police she was drugged and violated by the comedian was a college athletic administrator in Philadelphia who initially asked only for an apology from the man she said she regarded as her mentor and friend.
+Yet the first woman known to have told police she was drugged and violated by the comedian was a college basketball administrator in Philadelphia who initially asked only for an apology from the man she regarded as her mentor and friend.

 Constand was not in show biz and had not been exposed to the 1970s-era sex-and-drug scene in Las Vegas and Hollywood.
 In 2004, she was a former college athlete whose childhood dream had been to become the first Canadian woman to play professional basketball.

 "She's a person of integrity, and if there is a wrong, she's going to stand up for it and do the right thing and be a leader," said Joan Bonvinci, who was her coach at the University of Arizona, where Constand helped lead the team to victory in the 1996 National Women's Invitational Tournament.

 A decade ago, Constand, then 30, was finishing a third year as operations director of the Temple University women's team and thinking about leaving the sport.

 Constand had met Cosby, Temple's most famous alumnus and sports fan, in 2002 and frequently socialized with him, sometimes at dinner parties and sometimes alone, at restaurants or his large suburban home.
 He invited her for one such dinner on Jan.
 4, 2004, to offer her career advice, according to court papers.

 According to her account, Constand described how stressed she was about the career decision, and Cosby gave her three pills to help her relax.
 She took them with water and thought they were herbal supplements, according to her lawsuit.

 She said she woke up the next morning sore, with her clothes askew and a vague memory of being fondled.